 Hali and I joined a DIY group tour to Calayan Island.
 As such, we’d like to credit our organizer Kuya Jolo for most of the information posted here — the rest are from our previous research.

-How to get to Calayan Island
+How to get to Calayan Island, Babuyanes

-Going to Calayan takes about 20 hours of land and boat travel.
+From Manila, going to Calayan takes about 20 hours of land and boat travel.

 First, ride a Florida or RCJ bus in Sampaloc, Manila, en route to Tuguegarao and then a van to Claveria.
 Head to the port in Aparri or Claveria and get aboard a passenger boat (locally known as lampitaw) bound to Calayan Island.
 The boats normally leave in the morning, at about 6:00 AM.
 The boat ride takes 5-6 hours or more, depending on the sea condition.